 SUGGESTION 11-4: Lots of Small Holes or One Big One for Your Speaker?

-Here's the best part.
 A speaker's surround, the part of the speaker that attaches the cone to the speaker cage, is critical to a speaker's ability to move air.
 After all, moving air is what making loud sounds and good bass is all about.
 Most small speakers had a surround that clearly didn't allow much travel.
 (Other things limited their travel as well.)
-This speaker is capable of significant travel.
-You want this!
+A speaker that is capable of significant travel is something you want.
 Frequently, speaker frames don't include enough depth for all the travel the speaker may cover.
 This is because the extra depth is usually provided by the mounting enclosure in some way.

 You may mount the speaker flat against the tender bottom ONLY if you make a large hole in the tender that is big enough for the whole speaker cone to project through.
 Should you want to do this, use brass screen glued to the underside of the tender to make it difficult for you or a friend (potentially a soon to be ex-friend) to put your finger through it when picking up the tender.
 DO NOT sandwich the screen between the speaker and the tender bottom on the inside.
 This would limit the coveted travel and punish you with unpleasant distortion.

-I preferred to make a baffle out of a styrene sheet.
+In the old days, I made a speaker gasket out of a styrene sheet.
 I used a sheet approx 1/32" (0.8mm) thick.
 Thinner sheets will probably work, too.
 I just have not tried anything else.
 If you try a thinner one and you whistle sounds scratchy, you are hitting bottom and need a thicker sheet.

 How do you like the precision that came out of my CAD package?
 No, you don't have to try building it to such high precision.
 If you get it to 1/100th of an inch, you are working too hard! :-)